carltonj2000/bitcoin-notary/README.md

 ##### POST `http://localhost:8000/requestValidation`

-The client preforms a POST request at the URL noted above with the data in the following format.
+The client performs a POST request at the URL noted above with the data in the following format.

 ```